Criticized by moderates and pressured by their base, liberals fight for a voice in the Democratic Party

 Many liberals argue that McConnell (R-Ky.) will never be a reliable partner.
 A new memo from an array of liberal organizations including Justice Democrats titled “The Path Forward for Democrats,” urges party leaders to remember the Obama administration.
 “Being strung along by McConnell yielded no meaningful Republican cooperation while depressing the base and leading to electoral disaster in the 2010 midterms,” says the memo, which was shared with The Washington Post.

-But even as liberals are pushing ahead on their policy priorities, a handful of allies have begun to acknowledge that they need to adjust their messaging to appeal to a broader audience.
+But even as liberals push ahead on their policy priorities, a handful of allies have begun to rethink their political strategies.

-Some preliminary discussions are underway among alumni of former Senate majority leader Harry M. Reid about forming a new vehicle that would nudge the party leftward but also encourage liberals to be more strategic in the targets they are aiming at, according to people with knowledge of the conversations who spoke on the condition of anonymity to be candid.
+For example, some preliminary discussions are underway among alumni of former Senate majority leader Harry M. Reid about forming a new vehicle that would nudge the party leftward but also encourage liberals to be more strategic in their targets and fights, according to people with knowledge of the conversations who spoke on the condition of anonymity to be candid.

-Additionally, even the staunchest advocates of Medicare-for-all have focused less on the policy as of late, an implicit acknowledgment that it is unlikely to pass because Biden does not favor it and Republicans appear likely to keep control of the Senate.
+Additionally, even the staunchest advocates of Medicare-for-all have focused less on the policy in recent weeks, an implicit acknowledgment that it is unlikely to pass because Biden does not favor it and Republicans are well-positioned to retain control of the Senate.

-But the conversation around “defunding the police” shows how challenging it can be to shift the message.
+But the conversation around “defunding the police” shows how challenging it can be to form a consensus view within the Democratic party.

 After a series of killings of unarmed Black people triggered nationwide protests and a reckoning over race, some left-leaning politicians embraced the slogan.
 But Biden allies felt the issue hurt him and moderate Democrats, particularly in the suburbs and in toss-up districts.